Which court should I go to?

 What kind of courts do we have in the Czech Republic?

-The system of general courts consists of district, regional and high courts and the Supreme Court.
-The district and regional courts decide disputes and other legal matters in the first instance, and the law determines which court to go to in the first instance.
-The county and high courts then decide appeals against decisions of the district and county courts.
+District and regional courts decide on disputes and other legal matters at first instance, with the law determining which court to turn to in the first instance.
+County and high courts then decide appeals against decisions of district and county courts.
 The Supreme Court mainly decides on appeals.

 We have 88district courts in total and they form the basis of our judiciary.
 However, the inhabitants of our two largest cities know them by slightly different names: in the district of the city of Brno, the Municipal Court in Brno exercises the jurisdiction of the district court, and in Prague, the district courts exercise the jurisdiction of the district courts.
 In Prague, instead of a regional court, we speak of the Municipal Court in Prague.
 The Regional Court in Prague has its seat in the capital city of Prague, however, its jurisdiction is given only to the municipalities of the Central Bohemian Region.
 However, it does not differ from other district and regional courts in anything other than its name.